wuciawe/wuciawe.github.io/_posts/2014-08-20-design-pattern-part-1.md

 ### Prototype

 > A `prototype` is a template of any object before the actual object is constructed.
 Prototype design pattern is used in
-> scenarios where application needs to create a number of instances of a class, which has almost same state or differs
+> scenarios where application needs to create a number of instances of a class, which has almost the same state or differs
 > very little.

 #### Intent